-This handbook contains general information about your employment with the Commonwealth and Reynolds Community College, and outlines policies and procedures that may affect your daily work.
+This handbook contains general information about your employment with the Commonwealth of Virginia, the Virginia Community College System, and J. Sargeant Reynolds Community College, and outlines policies and procedures that may affect your daily work.
 It does not include specific provisions of the policies and procedures, nor does it create any employee rights or benefits.
 The handbook is not a contract, nor is it an invitation to contract.
-Nothing in this handbook is intended to create or imply any contractual rights.
+Nothing in this handbook is intended to create or imply any contract rights.